sage-code/maj/basic.md

 * su pala-ga = in general he play
 * su pala-ia = he is playing right now
-* su pala-va = he will play in the future
+* su pala-ve = he will play in the future
 * su pala-ro = he play some time ago
 * su pala-ne = it never play